-- Newborn care – cord care, bathing
+- Newborn care (cord care, bathing)

-- Sleep sacks are suggested.
+- Sleep safety

-Another plus: You can make our hospital like home for your new baby’s care needs.
+You can make our hospital like home for your new baby’s care needs.
 Newborns can transition to our pediatric and adult care programs.
 No other hospital in the region provides care throughout every stage of life.

 Full-term nursery care

-Postpartum and newborn care for all healthy late preterm and term babies born at our hospital is provided in our newly renovated mother/baby unit and nursery.
+Postpartum and newborn care for all healthy late, preterm and term babies born at our hospital is provided in our newly renovated mother/baby unit and nursery.
 This care is provided at the same location, by the same caregivers, and with the same family-centered approach that guided your prenatal care and delivery.

-Our team of pediatric specialists offer comprehensive care and monitoring of your baby.
+Our team of pediatric specialists offers comprehensive care and monitoring of your baby.
 If your baby has special care needs, we are adjacent to the neonatal intensive care unit, NICU.
 You’ll still have access to your newborn at all times and will be included in routine care whenever possible.

 We provide new moms with the highest quality of care available.
 This includes certified lactation specialists – available day or evening and on weekends – to provide breastfeeding support and assist with all feeding needs.
 Outpatient lactation follow-up support is free of charge after you leave the hospital.